Dataset Distillation Efficiently Encodes Low-Dimensional Representations from Gradient-Based Learning of Non-Linear Tasks: Synthetic Experiments

 \subsection{Application to Transfer Learning}

 An implication of Theorem~\ref{th:main_2} is that $\mathcal D_1^S$ can be used to learn other functions $f^\ast(x)=\sigma^\ast(B^\top x)$ that possess the same principal subspace but different $\sigma^\ast$.
 We use $\mathcal D_1^S$ obtained from the previous experiment to learn a novel function $g^\ast (x) = \mathrm{He}_3(\langle \beta,x\rangle)/\sqrt{3!}$ with the identical underlying structure as $f^\ast$. $\mathcal D_1^S$ is computed with $N$ training data of $f^\ast$ and $J^\ast$ initializations following Algorithm~\ref{al:2}.
 Weights were then pre-trained with the resulting $\mathcal D_1^S$, and we fine-tuned the second layer with $n$ samples from $g^\ast$.
 The result is plotted in Figure~\ref{fig:exp2}.
 Theorem 3 of~\citet{D2022neural} states that with such pre-trained weights the number of $n$ does not scale with $d$ anymore.
 We can observe the same phenomenon in Figure~\ref{fig:exp2} where population loss is already low for smaller $n$ compared to Figure~\ref{fig:exp1}.
+Moreover, spending more resources on computing the distilled set $\mathcal D_1^S$ for the first task leads to higher performance on the subsequent task.
 Note that learning $g^\ast$ is a difficult problem and neural tangent kernel requires $n\gtrsim d^3$ to achieve non-trivial loss~\citep{D2022neural}.
 Importantly, this result was computed over random initializations of the whole network, showing the robustness of this approach over initial configurations in this kind of problems.
 This result aligns with general transfer learning scenarios where we assume several tasks share a common underlying structure, and one general pre-trained model can be fine-tuned with low training cost to each of them.
 Since our distilled dataset needs less memory storage than the pre-trained model, this experiment supports the idea that DD provides a compact summary of previous knowledge that can be deployed at larger scale for applications such as transfer learning~\citep{L2023self}.